 United works in partnership with the Federal Aviation Administration, international air navigation service providers and our airport partners to improve the noise levels around our airports.
 Our top noise-reduction tactics include investing in new, quieter, more fuel efficient aircraft and supporting the Next Generation Air Transport System (NextGen), which includes implementing quieter flight procedures.

-Additionally, in 2016, we began installing vortex generators on our Airbus 319/320 fleet to reduce the unique whistling sound that occurs at slower speeds due to wing design.
+Additionally, in 2017, we will begin installing vortex generators on our Airbus 319/320 fleet to reduce the unique whistling sound that occurs at slower speeds due to wing design.